kihuni/Learn-Django/README.md

 ## Creating the polls app

 - Learn django by creating a polls app.
-Full documentation [Django](https://docs.djangoproject.com/en/4.1/intro/tutorial01/)
+[Full documentation](https://docs.djangoproject.com/en/4.1/intro/tutorial01/)

  - Django comes with a utility that automatically generates the basic directory structure of an app, so you can focus on writing code rather than creating directories.